uawds/SanghoonJunWater.github.io/_portfolio/project-1_dataImprove.md

 excerpt: "This project aims to improve satellite (not limited to) data.
 The method that we are currently developing is merging multiple datasets derived from various sources"
 collection: project
 ---
+## Goal
+This project aims to improve satellite (not limited to) data.
+The method that we are currently developing is merging multiple datasets derived from various sources.

 ## Papers
 [1]	S. Kim, R. M. Parinussa, Y. Y. Liu, F. M. Johnson, and A. Sharma, “A framework for combining multiple soil moisture retrievals based on maximizing temporal correlation,” Geophys Res Lett, vol. 42, no. 16, pp. 6662-6670, 2015.